cross-team/figma-tidy-components/README.md

 # Tidy Components

-Tidy Components is a Figma Plugin that you can use to organize all of the components and component sets on your figma page in a tidy manner
+Tidy Components is a Figma plugin that you can use to organize all of the components and component sets on your Figma page in a tidy manner

 ## How to Use